-By Richard Coker (London School of Hygiene & Tropical Medicine)
+By Lydia Davidson (London School of Hygiene & Tropical Medicine)

 Health Policy and Planning publishes health policy and systems research focusing on low- and middle-income countries.
 The journal consists of four sections; Health Systems Research, Health Economics, Health Policy Processes and Implementation Research and Evaluation.